riadath/Java-Unit-Testing-Automated-/README.md

 ## Overview
 This repository contains scripts to automate the testing process for Java files.
 The automation process ensures all Java files are tested individually by renaming their public class and references to "Main," compiling, and running them with a single test file (`MainTest.java`).
 This setup is designed for projects where Java files are tested independently against a single unit test.

+## Nomeclature
+- When refering to `MainTest.jav` I am referring to the file that contains the unit tests for the Java files.
+- When refering to `Main.java` I am referring to the file that contains the main code that is being tested.

 ## Importatn Notes
 - Ensure `MainTest.java` is the only test file in the directory, and it **must** be named exactly `MainTest.java` for the script to work correctly.
 This file is assumed to contain the necessary unit tests for all Java files.